Abhi-coder-crypto/verification/replit.md

 A React-based training portal for verifying candidates and managing enrollment.
 This system handles mobile OTP verification, Aadhar document processing via OCR, candidate registration, and status checking.

 ## Migration Status: COMPLETE ✓
-Successfully migrated from Replit Agent to standard Replit environment with enhanced OCR capabilities and improved data extraction.
+Successfully migrated from Replit Agent to standard Replit environment.
+MongoDB integration is REQUIRED and configured for complete application functionality.

 ## Project Architecture